 These mini pies are a healthy alternative to normal desserts.
-They are made with clean ingredients and contain no dairy or refined sugar.
-They are are both gluten free and vegan.
+They are made with simple ingredients and contain no dairy or refined sugar.
+They are gluten free, vegan, and paleo.

 These Mini Lemon Coconut Pies are made with only 5 ingredients.
 They are also really easy to make- all you need is a food processor or blender and a muffin pan.

 Note: Although this recipe is made with Whole30 compliant ingredients (if you skip the maple syrup), you are technically not supposed to eat dessert when doing Whole 30.

 The pie crust is made with only 2 ingredients- dates and almonds.
 The dates must be fresh and not dried.
 The moisture of the fresh dates help the crust blend and stick to the almonds to form the crust layer.
 The almonds create a crunchy texture and taste that is like pie crust!
 Only this version is made with clean ingredients and is made with no added sugar as it is sweetened by dates.